aridjayarecipes/cutesrecipes.web.app/content/post/2034-easiest-way-to-make-quick-meat-wrapped-brussels-sprouts-in-tomato-sauce.md

 - "Cut a crisscross into the back of the sprouts and boil them lightly in salt water."
 - "Lay out the pork offcuts (pile a few slices on top of each other) and wrap the brussels sprouts in the meat."
 - "Lightly season the wraps with salt and pepper and coat them in flour.
 Then cook them until well browned."
 - "Get rid of any excess oil and add the tomato sauce.
-Allow the wraps to simmer in the tomato sauce a little and they&#39;re ready."
+Allow the wraps to simmer in the tomato sauce a little and they're ready."
 categories:
 - Recipe
 tags: